cardoso42/cartas-de-amor/docs/api-documentation.md

     - `targetPlayerEmail`: The email of the target player (if required)
     - `targetCardType`: The card type being guessed or targeted (if required)
 - **Server Events**:
-  - `CardResult-{result}`: Sent to all players with the result of the card play
+  - `CardResult-{result}`: Sent to all players with the result of the card play (see Card Result Events section below)
   - `PrivatePlayerUpdate`: Sent to the player who played the card with their updated status
   - `PrivatePlayerUpdate`: Sent to the target player (if any) with their updated status
   - `ChooseCard`: Sent to the player when they need to choose a card after playing